 Hub New Music is a group of passionate educators whose approach to teaching melds the artistic and entrepreneurial facets of modern musicianship.
 Working with student performers and composers at residencies across the country, Hub empowers younger generations of musicians through workshops on building an arts organization, commissioning new work, and developing meaningful collaborations.
 Residency activities have brought (or will soon bring) Hub New Music to the New England Conservatory, University of Michigan, University of Texas Austin, UC Irvine, University of Nebraska-Lincoln, Stetson University, Bowling Green State University, Boston Conservatory, University of Hawaii East-West Center, and others.
 In 2019-20 the ensemble introduces its latest educational program HubLab, a K-12 residency program that uses graphic scores and improvisation to create group compositions.

-Hub New Music owes thanks to its supporters including the Cricket Foundation, Boston Cultural Council, the Florence & Joseph Mandel Family Foundation, Johnstone Fund for New Music, Amphion Foundation, and Alice M. Ditson Fund for Contemporary Music at Columbia University.
-The ensemble’s name is inspired by its founding city of Boston and the notion that a hub is a center of innovation.
+Hub New Music owes thanks to its supporters, including Chamber Music America, the Cricket Foundation, Boston Cultural Council, the Florence & Joseph Mandel Family Foundation, Johnstone Fund for New Music, Amphion Foundation, and Alice M. Ditson Fund for Contemporary Music at Columbia University.
+The ensemble’s name is inspired by its founding city of Boston’s reputation as a hub and center of innovation.
 Hub New Music is exclusively represented by Unfinished Side.